The IEEE International Contest on Software Testing

 The 2026 Spring IEEE International Contest on Software Testing

-The upcoming contest will be held on April 11 (Saturday) in hybrid mode, both in-person in ECSS 2.102 (TI auditorium) and ECSS 2.410 at the UT Dallas campus and online.
+The upcoming contest will be held on Saturday, April 11, in a hybrid format, with both in-person sessions at ECSS 2.102 (TI auditorium) and ECSS 2.410 on the University of Texas at Dallas campus, as well as online participation.

 News & Announcements